mfarresalv/Notion_api_reader/README.md

 The file `main.py` connects to a Notion Database (given a Notion auth token and a id of a database), and downloads it into a local file (directory path of outcome must be given).

 ## Auth and config
 Need to create access key on notion, and grant access to notion database.
+See urls to know how to do it.

 ### Inputs